 - Risk of COVID-19 transmission

 At all settings of the COVID-19 Protection Framework:

 - tangihanga, funerals, religious and cultural rituals are allowed, including bathing, dressing and praying over the tūpāpaku or deceased person

 - viewing for the purpose of coronial identification is allowed.

 The gathering restrictions in the COVID-19 Protection Framework apply to tangihanga and funerals.

 Health and safety plans

-Funeral homes and other venues where tangihanga and funeral services are held should provide and follow a health and safety plan, similar to what was encouraged during Alert Levels.
+Funeral homes and other venues where tangihanga and funeral services are held should provide and follow a health and safety plan.
 This plan should be:

 - updated to incorporate the guidelines for each setting

 - shared with family and whānau so they are aware of any restrictions and requirements regarding the service